ruggeri/tech-notes/randos/nand-to-tetris.md

 value into the first latch, without changing the output of the second latch.

 Now you've got sequential logic!
+Basically, you can hook this up to a CPU clock, and this operation will be performed over and over.

 Incidentally, I think this is how RAM works.
 Basically, it can either maintain its current state or set it to something else.
 Other